Disclaimer: I do not own anything Labyrinth related. I'm just a very obsessed fan girl who likes to write her own "squee" moments!

 "My, my, my, aren't you a beauty?
 The King sure knows how to pick them.
 My name is Ardeth.
 I'm Royal Advisor to His Majesty and now to you, my Lady.
 I've come to collect you.
 His Majesty is waiting for you in the Throne Room."

 Sarah nodded her head but didn't move forward, her face paling at the reality of the situation.
 She was in the Underground and about the marry Jareth, the Goblin King.
 She gulped.
 Ardeth smiled as he took her hand causing Sarah to jump.
 He led her silently down the hall through a maze of twist and turns before finally stopping in front of large, ornate, wooden doors.
 He knocked once to warn the King that he was back.

-As Ardeth pushed open the door, he handed Sarah bouquet of white flowers.
-She didn't recognize them but they were beautiful.
+As Ardeth pushed open the door, he handed Sarah a bouquet of white flowers.
+They definitely weren't from her world.
 A few jewels and spots of glitter had been added to the bouquet.
 She looked up from the bouquet to the room in front of her.
 No one was in the room except Jareth and a tall man with waist length black hair.
 Jareth turned to see Sarah come through the doors.
-She looked absolutely beautiful.
 In that moment, he was glad he'd chosen her.
 Even though she looked frightened, it seemed to add to her beauty.
 She walked slowly towards him trying to even her breathing and keep herself upright.

 He reached a gloved hand out to her.
 She placed her hand in his gingerly.
-He pulled her to stand beside him turning back towards the priest signaling him to begin.
-The long haired man began saying a few words in a language Sarah didn't understand.
-She could feel herself trembling.
+Pulling her to stand beside him he turned back towards the priest signaling him to begin.
+The long haired man said a few words in a language Sarah didn't understand.
+She trembled as the ceremony continued.
 The Goblin King didn't give any indication that he noticed her hand shaking as he listened to the foreign words.